-Coconut oil is everywhere these days; as a healthy cooking oil, to boost your smoothies, as a miracle hair treatment, a skin moisturizer and a teeth-whitening detox superstar.
+Coconut oil is everywhere these days: as a healthy cooking oil, to boost your smoothies with, as a miracle hair treatment, a skin moisturizer and a teeth-whitening detox superstar.

-Skin represents our physical part more than anything.
+Skin represents our physical essence more than anything.

-The condition of our skin immediately shows what’s going on inside of us in terms of health, happiness and beauty.
-Whether you’re glowing from love hormones, are fuelled by a nutritious diet or you had too many late nights and too many French fries – your skin can reflect this pretty accurately.
+It’s able to show immediately what’s going on inside in terms of health, beauty and happiness.
+Whether you’re glowing from love hormones, are fueled by a nutritious diet or you had too many late nights and too many French fries: your skin can reflect this pretty accurately.

-To get the maximum benefits from coconut oil for your skin, you can use it both internally and topically.
+To get the maximum benefits from coconut oil, you can use it both internally and topically.

 This versatile oil makes a healthy addition to your diet as well as to your skincare routine.

-Many different skin (and hair) products contain coconut oil because of its wonderful skin-boosting properties.
+Many skin products contain coconut oil because of its wonderful skin-boosting properties.
 Let’s take a closer look at them.

-Moisture plays a key role in healthy and beautifully looking skin.
-Coconut oil makes one of the best natural moisturizers.
+Moisture plays a key role in healthy and youthful skin.

-Coconut oil is very gentle on the skin and packed with anti-aging properties from lauric acid, vitamin E and other anti-oxidants.
+Coconut oil is very gentle on the skin and is packed with anti-aging properties from lauric acid, vitamin E and other antioxidants.

-It helps strengthen and repair skin tissue from within because its fat triglycerides attract protein molecules, which help repair damaged collagen.
+It helps strengthen and repair skin tissue from within.
+Its fat triglycerides attract protein molecules which helps repair damaged collagen.

-Coconut oil is a gentle exfoliator that eliminates dead skin cells, prevents sagging and minimizes lines.
+Coconut oil also works as a gentle exfoliator which eliminates dead skin cells, prevents sagging and minimizes fine lines.
 This results in improved skin tone and texture.

-It can be helpful in fading age spots and minimising the size of pores.
+It can help fade age spots and minimize the size of pores.

 Coconut oil’s strong antibacterial, anti-fungal, antiviral and anti-parasitic properties help keep your skin clean.

-It helps protect you from infections, parasites and bacteria.
+They protect you from infections, parasites, yeast and bacteria.

 Coconut oil can speed up the healing process of cuts, insect bites and minor burns.

-Keep in mind that each skin react differently, so make sure to test it first.
+Keep in mind that each skin reacts differently, so make sure to always test it first.

 Due to its strong anti-inflammatory properties, coconut oil can help relieve skin conditions such as eczema and psoriasis.

-I have personally very good experience with coconut oil on both eczema and acne skin, but always be mindful about trying anything new on your skin, especially with sensitive skin.
+I have personally very good experience with coconut oil on both eczema and acne skin.

-Coconut oil makes a nourishing sunburn treatment, that fights free radicals.
-It is especially soothing when mixed with aloe vera.
+Coconut oil also makes a nourishing sunburn treatment; it is especially soothing when mixed with aloe vera.

 Blocks UV rays

-Coconut oil blocks UV rays by 30% and offers moderate sun protection during brief exposure to the sun.
+Coconut oil blocks UV rays and offers moderate sun protection.

 Many commercial skin products contain chemicals, synthetic ingredients and mineral oil.